charanzrapeti/eslab-task2/docs/source/task_sheet.md

 ## Tasks

 - Implement the following [scheduling algorithms](scheduling_algorithms.md) as outlined in the [to-do list](todo.rst).
-These algorithms should take json inputs describing the platform model and application model.
-The input json conforms to the JSON schema defined in the [input json schema](README.md#api-input-schema-for-schedule-jobs).
+These algorithms should take JSON inputs describing the platform model and application model.
+The input JSON conforms to the JSON schema defined in the [input JSON schema](README.md#api-input-schema-for-schedule-jobs).
 They should produce a schedule output that adheres to the JSON schema defined in the [output json schema](README.md#output-schema-for-schedule-jobs).
     - Latest Deadline First Single Node (LDF).
     - Earliest Deadline First Single Node (EDF).
     - Least Laxity Multi Node (LLF).
-    - Latest Deadline First Multi Node.
+    - Latest Deadline First Multi-Node.
-    - Earliest Deadline First Multi Node.
+    - Earliest Deadline First Multi-Node.

 - Test your implementation using the provided test cases.
 The test cases are designed to evaluate the correctness of your scheduling algorithms.
 Ensure that your implementation passes all the test cases.
-Run the tests using the following command from the root of project directory:
+Run the tests using the following command from the root of the project directory:
   ``` BASH
     pytest
   ```
-  To automatically run the tests after each change in algorithm, you can run the following command from the project root directory:
+  To automatically run the tests after each algorithm change, you can run the following command from the project root directory:

   ``` BASH
     pip install pytest-watch
     ptw
   ```
-- You can verify your code at [solution verification](https://eslab.es.eti.uni-siegen.de/verify/2/).
-Upload your algorithms.py file or copy-paste the code in the text box and click on the *Run Tests* button.
+- You can verify your code in [codespace](https://eslab.es.eti.uni-siegen.de/codespace/eslab/estask2).

 - For this lab, you can ignore the link delay and bandwidth fields in the platform model.
 You can assume that the communication between the nodes is instantaneous.
 There is no bandwidth constraint, and all nodes are connected to a single router.
 However, as a bonus, you are encouraged to consider the link delays and communication paths as defined in the platform model.

 ## Documentation and Reporting

 As you test and optimize, document your findings.
-Note down what worked, what did not,and how you adjusted your approach.
+Note down what worked, what did not, and how you adjusted your approach.
 This documentation will be invaluable for your final report and provides a clear record of your problem solving process.
 Testing and optimization are as much a part of the learning process as the initial development.
 They provide insight into the practical challenges and the importance of iterative design.

 ### Documenting Code

-- **Code Comments**:Include comprehensive comments throughout your python code.
+- **Code Comments **: Include comprehensive comments throughout your Python code.
 Explain the purpose of functions, logic behind critical sections, and meanings of key variables.
 Use inline comments for complex lines of code to clarify their functionality.

-- **Readable Structure**:Organize your code  logically.
+- **Readable Structure **: Organize your code  logically.
 Group related functionalities into functions or classes and use clear, descriptive names for variables and functions.
 Ensure your script follows a consistent coding style for ease of reading and maintenance.

 ### Writing Lab Report

-Use the cover sheet template/report template provided by in moodle.
+Use the cover sheet template/report template provided in Moodle.

 - Only the title page should show the logos in the header
 - Use proper paper geometry, e.g., margins: right, left, top 2.5 cm, bottom 2 cm.